hodefoting/gedl/README.md

 rel used in the gaussian blur is dependant on the height of the video - this permits the pipeline to be used for proxies as well as for full size video.

-Values can also be keyframed by supplying them inside inside curly brackets, containg keyframe=value pairs in a clip local interpolated time space {0=3.0 3=0.2 10=}.
+Values can also be animated by supplying them inside inside curly brackets, containg keyframe=value pairs in a clip local interpolated time space {0=3.0 3=0.2 10=}.
 The format for the animated properties are likely to change as the current place-holder linear only format is supplanted.

 ### caching architecture